Joey Meneses Player Props: Nationals vs. Reds

 Joey Meneses At The Plate

-- In 78 games played this season, he has homered in just two of them.
+- In 79 games played this season, he has hit a homer in only two of them.

-- Meneses has had an RBI in 27 games this year (34.6%), including seven multi-RBI outings (9.0%).
-He has also driven in three or more of his team's runs in four contests.
+- Meneses has picked up an RBI in 35.4% of his games this season, with two or more RBI in 8.9% of his games.
+He has also plated three or more runs in four contests.

-- He has scored in 27 games this season (34.6%), including multiple runs in three games.
+- In 27 of 79 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.